Skip To Main Content

 • Include records and supporting documentation that identify the source and application of funds for federally funded activities, including authorizations, obligations, unobligated balances, expenditures, assets, income and interest.

 • Enable the District to maintain effective internal controls to ensure accountability and proper safeguarding and use of all funds, property and other assets (for example, adequate segregation of duties).
+The District will strengthen internal controls to ensure federal expenditures are accurately coded to the correct program, addressing audit recommendations.

 • Provide a comparison of expenditures with budget amounts for each federal award.

-In order for the District to comply with federal regulations for grant recipients, the superintendent will implement written procedures for 1) cash management; and 2) determining the allowability of costs in accordance with Cost Principles and the federal award terms and conditions.
+In order for the District to comply with federal regulations for grant recipients, the superintendent will implement written procedures for 1) cash management; and 2) determining the allowability of costs in accordance with cost principles and the federal award terms and conditions.

 Allowable Costs for Federal Programs

 Expenditures under federal programs are governed by the Federal Cost Principles contained in 2 CFR Part 200 Subpart E – Cost Principles.
 The District is committed to ensuring that costs claimed under Federal awards follow these cost principles as well as any special terms and conditions contained in the award.
 Additionally, as a grantee, the District is required to follow the more restrictive of the federal, state, and District regulations.
+Staff responsible for reviewing expenditures will ensure costs are properly coded to the correct federal program and supported with documentation sufficient to demonstrate allowability under 2 CFR Part 200 and the terms of the award.

 When applying these cost principles, the District will: